Spamalot: Act II

 (In countries that don't have a tradition of Jews in the theatre, the lyrics of "You Won't Succeed on Broadway" are sometimes changed to instead describe the high production standards and acting talent needed to stage a successful musical in that country.
 For example, in the South Korean version, Sir Robin sings about recent successful musicals that were staged in Seoul during the previous decade.
 Meanwhile, members of the ensemble appear onstage dressed as various characters from those musicals.
-Among these characters are a cat from Cats, Kenickie from Grease, Kim from Miss Saigon, the Phantom from The Phantom of the Opera, and Velma Kelly from Chicago.
-As with the original version of the song, Sir Robin and the entire ensemble end the number with a song and dance routine.)
+Among these characters are a cat from Cats, Kenickie from Grease, Kim from Miss Saigon, the Phantom from The Phantom of the Opera, and Velma Kelly from Chicago.)

-While the Lady of the Lake laments her lack of stage time ("Whatever Happened to My Part?"), Sir Lancelot receives a letter from what he assumes is a young damsel in distress.
-He is very surprised to find that the "damsel" is actually an effeminate young man named Prince Herbert ("Where Are You?" / "Here Are You") whose overbearing, music-hating father, the King of Swamp Castle, is forcing him into an arranged marriage.
-As Herbert is asking Lancelot to help him escape, the King of Swamp Castle cuts the rope that he is using to climb out of the window, and Herbert falls to his apparent death.
-Lancelot is a bit puzzled at the king's actions, but it is revealed that Herbert was saved at the last minute by Lancelot's sidekick, Concorde.
-The King asks his son how he was saved, exactly, to which Herbert replies happily with a song.
-But the king charges at his son with a spear, preparing to kill him.
-Lancelot steps in to save him, then gives a tearful, heartfelt speech to the king about sensitivity on Herbert's behalf, and Lancelot is outed as homosexual in the process, an announcement celebrated in a wild disco number ("His Name Is Lancelot").
+While the Lady of the Lake laments her lack of stage time ("Diva's Lament (What Ever Happened to My Part?)"), Sir Lancelot receives a letter of distress from someone who is being forced into an arranged marriage.
+He is very surprised to find that the supposed "damsel in distress" is actually an effeminate young man named Prince Herbert ("Where Are You?").
+Herbert asks Lancelot to help him escape.
+Herbert's music-hating father, the King of Swamp Castle, cuts the rope that Herbert is using to climb out of the window, and Herbert falls to his apparent death.
+Lancelot is a bit puzzled at the king's actions, but discovers that his squire Concorde saved Herbert at the last minute.
+When Herbert begins to explain, in song, how he was saved, the king charges at Herbert with a spear, preparing to kill him.
+Lancelot steps in to save Herbert, then gives a tearful, heartfelt speech to the king about sensitivity on Herbert's behalf.
+The king correctly guesses that Lancelot is homosexual, and Herbert helps Lancelot accept his sexuality in a disco number ("His Name Is Lancelot").

-King Arthur begins to give up hope of ever putting on the Broadway musical and laments that he is alone, even though Patsy has been with him the entire time ("I'm All Alone").
-The Lady of the Lake appears and tells Arthur that he and the Knights have been in a Broadway musical all along (in some productions she also points out Patsy's presence, to which Arthur claims that he sees Patsy as "family" and thus doesn't always consider him a separate person).
-Patsy also reveals he is half Jewish, but didn't want to say anything to Arthur because "that's not really the sort of thing you say to a heavily armed Christian."
-All that's left is for King Arthur to find the Grail and marry someone.
-After picking up on some not-too-subtle hints, Arthur decides to marry the Lady of the Lake after he finds the Grail ("Twice in Every Show").
+Arthur begins to give up hope of ever putting on a Broadway musical and laments that he is alone, ignoring Patsy ("I'm All Alone").
+The Lady of the Lake appears and tells Arthur that he and the Knights have been in a Broadway musical all along (in some productions she also points out Patsy's presence, to which Arthur claims that he sees Patsy as family and thus does not always consider him a separate person).
+Patsy reveals he is half Jewish, but did not previously disclose this because Arthur is a Christian.
+The Lady of the Lake tells Arthur that to end the musical, he must find the Grail and marry someone.
+Arthur proposes to the Lady of the Lake, and she happily accepts.
+They plan to marry after Arthur finds the Grail ("Twice in Every Show").